mberwanger/gitops-cluster/README.md

 cluster1-nonprod   True    Applied revision: master/e4105daeb4e5224101591e9dbee0f7bfb8063fe7   15m
 ```

-In this POC, its a one to one mapping between the cluster git repository and the AWS account.
-This repository has the following structure:
+In this POC, its a one to one mapping between the cluster git repository and the AWS account and it has the following structure:

 ```
 ├── base